ljw1004/csharpspec/csharp/expressions.md

 T<sub>r</sub> M<X>(X x<sub>1</sub> … X x<sub>m</sub>)
 ```

-with the `E`<sub>i</sub> as arguments.
+with the `Ei` as arguments.

 More precisely, the inference starts out with an unfixed type variable `X`.
-Output type inferences are then made from each `E`<sub>i</sub> to `X`.
+Output type inferences are then made from each `Ei` to `X`.
 Finally, `X` is fixed and, if successful, the resulting type `S` is the resulting best common type for the expressions.
 If no such `S` exists, the expressions have no best common type.

 ### Overload resolution